marcosorive/switchcalendar/README.md

-# switchcalendar
+# Switch Calendar

-Webapp to keep track of the new releases for Nintendo switch
+Switchcalendar is a webapp to keep track of the game releases for Nintendo Switch.
+You can try it in http://switchcalendar.com